Green Party of Canada candidates in the 2004 Canadian federal election: Davenport: Mark O'Brien

-Teaches English as a Second Language at York University in Toronto, and has worked extensively with Toronto's Latin American population.
-Has a degree in linguistics, and also works professionally as a folk musician in the Andean tradition.
-Received 1,384 votes, finishing fourth.
+Mark O'Brien teaches English as a Second Language at York University in Toronto.
+He has worked extensively with Toronto's Latin American population.
+O'Brien has a degree in linguistics.
+He also works professionally as a folk musician in the Andean tradition.
+O'Brien received 1,384 votes, finishing fourth.
 The winning candidate was Mario Silva of the Liberal Party of Canada.